farique1/msx-basic-dignified/README.md

 Run with `msxbadig.py [source] [destination] args...`
 `msxbadig.py` reads a text file containing the modern source code and write back a text file with the MSX Basic conformed code.
 If no `[destination]` name is given, the file will be saved as `[source]_.ext` (a single underscore after the original name)

+>If using special MSX characters the best approach is to open a saved MSX Basic file and edit it, otherwise the text encoding may corrupt the characters on the translation.

 **MBD** is highly configurable and can use the built in settings, an .ini file or command line instructions with an order of priority inverse to that.

 >From now on, when showing code, usually the first excerpt is the source, followed by the program call and the converted output.